lenajaeger9/DigitalImageAnalysis_FinalTask/README.md

   <img src="https://github.com/lenajaeger9/DigitalImageAnalysis_FinalTask/blob/main/figures/workflow.png" alt="Workflow" width="900">
 </figure>

-Figure 1 shows the workflow of the conducted analysis.
+The workflow of the conducted analysis is shown in the flowchart above.
 Since glaciers and glacial lakes are part of the hydrological system, a watershed was delineated as study area.
 Choosing the Upslope Area to be interactive, one can manually select a point in the map.
 Depending on this point the area can consequently encompass a larger watershed or on the contrary be a minor sub-watershed.

+Next, two Landsat scenes were imported and cropped, which were chosen based on the percentage of cloud cover.
+The two scenes were:
+* LE07_L1TP_147036_20000929_20200917_02_T1
+* LC08_L1TP_147036_20190910_20200826_02_T1

 Further, one important step is to always make sure to use the ```Coordinate Transformation``` tool to match the projections, otherwise it is a very common source of errors.

-Different indices were assessed:
+Different indices were assessed and calculated for both scenes:

 | Index                     |               Formula               |
 |---------------------------|:-----------------------------------:|